Adriene Mishler: Career

+From 2015 to 2024, Mishler launched a 30-day yoga challenge to celebrate the new year, releasing one video every day starting on January 1.
+In 2025, she released a 7-day yoga challenge, as she focused on her personal as well as her team's mental and physical well-being while still continuing the series.

 Reception

 Mishler's laid back personality and beginner-friendly teaching style has been widely praised in the media, being described by Marisa Meltzer of The Guardian as "the yoga girl next door".
 Her dog Benji often appears on her videos, next to her mat.
-In 2015, its channel was the most searched yoga class in Google.
+In 2015, her channel was the most searched yoga class in Google.

 In 2016, she received the Streamy health and well-being prize.
 In 2018 according to The Guardian, she had 4 million subscribers.
 During the COVID-19 pandemic, her YouTube channel gained more attention from viewers looking for at-home fitness videos to do while in lockdown.
 On April 13, 2020, Yoga With Adriene received 1.8 million daily views.
 In April 2020 her channel had more than 7 million subscribers.

-In June 2022, her channel had 11,1 million subscribers.
+Over the next 5 years that number continued to grow, reaching 13 million by the beginning of 2025.